bgctw/Bigleaf.jl/docs/src/walkthrough.md

 ## Aerodynamic conductance

-An important metric for many calculations in the `Bigleaf.jl` package is the aerodynamic conductance ($G_a$) between the land surface and the measurement height. $G_a$ characterizes how efficiently mass and energy is transferred between the land surface and the atmosphere. $G_a$ consists of two parts: $G_{a_m}$, the aerodynamic conductance
+An important metric for many calculations in the `BigLeaf.jl` package is the aerodynamic conductance ($G_a$) between the land surface and the measurement height. $G_a$ characterizes how efficiently mass and energy is transferred between the land surface and the atmosphere. $G_a$ consists of two parts: $G_{a_m}$, the aerodynamic conductance